lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Changes in version -04

-* Specified the fixedInfo domain separators as the DER encoded object identifiers
+* Specified the fixedInfo domain separators as the DER encoded object identifiers.
+* Adjusted the combiner to be compliant with NIST SP800-56C as per https://mailarchive.ietf.org/arch/msg/spasm/nlyQF1i7ndp5A7zzcTsdYF_S9mI/
+* Removed reference to draft-ounsworth-cfrg-kem-combiners so that we don't end up in a downref situation

 Still to do in a future version:

-  `[ ]` We need PEM samples … 118 hackathon?
+  `[ ]` We need PEM samples … hackathon?
 OQS friends?
 David @ BC?
 The right format for samples is probably to follow the hackathon ... a Dilithium or ECDSA trust anchor certificate, a composite KEM end entity certificate, and a CMS EnvolepedData sample encrypted for that composite KEM certificate.

 # Introduction {#sec-intro}